-The device features two 16-bit timing circuits with 4-bit prescalers.
-The timer counters are decremented by one every CPU clock cycle.
+The 5409A device features a 16-bit timing circuit with a 4-bit prescaler.
+The timer counter is decremented by one every CLKOUT cycle.
 Each time the counter decrements to 0, a timer interrupt is generated.
-The timers can be stopped, restarted, reset, or disabled by specific status bits.
+The timer can be stopped, restarted, reset, or disabled by specific status bits.